courros/hnco/README.md

 parallel hence take advantage of multicore architectures.
 To use GNU parallel, simply set the field `parallel` to `true`.
-There is also experimental support for remote execution at the moment limited to the benchmark and parameter experiments.
+There is also experimental support for remote execution at the moment limited to the benchmark experiment.
 Improved support is considered for future releases.

 ### Benchmark